LamoomAI/flow-prompt/README.md

 ### Best Security practices
 For production development we recommend to store secrets in secret storage, and do not use for that environment variables.

+## Development rules
+- Use f-strings instead .format().
+F-strings are more concise and perform better and for our case less prone to bugs.
+- Use pre-commit hooks.
+They re-format code automatically and run linters.
+Install them with `pre-commit install`.